-from the streaming-away dept
+from the it's-everyone,-we-all-kinda-hate-the-government dept

 [T]he former head of the CIA has a theory about a possible root cause of the leak: Millennials.

 Michael V. Hayden, who was the CIA director until 2009, said that in order for the agency to engage in the digital espionage described by the documents, the agency must “recruit from a certain demographic” — in this case, younger hackers brought on to help with these efforts.